OvJafri/JAX-EP/README.md

 ## Solver Differentiability

-A central feature of JAX-EP is its end-to-end differentiability, enabling gradients to be propagated through the complete cardiac electrophysiology simulation pipeline.
-This provides direct derivatives of simulated electrophysiological observables with respect to cellular and tissue parameters, forming the foundation for gradient-based parameter inference and personalised electrophysiological model calibration.
+A central feature of JAX-EP is its end-to-end differentiability, allowing gradients to be propagated through the complete cardiac electrophysiology simulation pipeline.
+This enables derivatives of simulated electrophysiological observables with respect to cellular and tissue parameters, providing the basis for gradient-based parameter inference and personalised electrophysiological model calibration.

-Differentiability was explicitly verified using a 3D tissue sample consisting of **18,432 nodes and 36,860 elements**, with a spatial resolution of `dx = 0.2 mm`, a time step of `DT = 0.1 ms`, and `N_T = 11,100` time steps corresponding to a total simulation time of 1110 ms. The benchmark compares finite-difference (FD) gradients against both reverse-mode (`jax.grad`) and forward-mode (`jax.jacfwd`) automatic differentiation.
+The differentiability results reported here can be reproduced using `run_differentiability_cpu_gpu.py`.
+The example uses a 3D tissue cube comprising **18,432 nodes and 36,860 elements**, with a spatial resolution of `dx = 0.2 mm`, a time step of `DT = 0.1 ms`, and `N_T = 11,100` time steps (total simulation time: 1110 ms).
+The script compares finite-difference (FD) gradients with reverse-mode (`jax.grad`) and forward-mode (`jax.jacfwd`) automatic differentiation, and includes the corresponding CPU/GPU benchmark.

 <img src="differentiability/figure_cube_gradient_verification.png" alt="JAX-EP Forward-mode Automatic Differentiation Validation" width="650">